hackergrrl/depj/README.md

 # depj

-> maximally simple dependency injection
+> very simple dependency injection

-Inspired heavily by [depject](https://github.com/depject/depject), but even simpler.
+Inspired heavily by [depject](https://github.com/depject/depject).
+Accepts dependencies that are *any* type of javascript object.

 ## Usage